-Whatever you do decide to feed your ball python, make sure it is the correct size, or else you could be hurting your snake.
+Whatever you decide to feed your ball python, make sure it is the correct size, or you could be hurting your snake.

-If the prey is too large, the ball python will not be able to digest it properly.
+If the prey is too large, the ball python will not digest it properly.

 They could choke on the animal if it becomes lodged in their mouth or esophagus.